manuelkamp/TCS2FHEM/README.md

 door_ringing_message: The TCS Bus message if someone rings the door (hex)
 door_trigger_message: The TCS Bus message to trigger the front door opener (hex)
 light_trigger_message: The TCS Bus message to trigger the light (hex)
+api_client_ip: Only this IP is allowed to use the API.
+Leave blank to allow all connections from all IPs.(string)

 In the file secrets.py set your configurations:
 ssid: Wifi name (string)